Superfoods – For a Long & Healthy Life

 Lycopene the Disease Fighter

-Okay, so the word lycopene doesn’t sound very appetizing, but this powerful antioxidant is the chemical in tomatoes that not only is responsible for it’s red color, but also responsible for its disease-fighting powers.
+Okay, so the word lycopene doesn’t sound very appealing.
+This powerful antioxidant is the chemical in tomatoes that is not only responsible for its red color but also responsible for its disease-fighting powers.

-Now, you’re probably thinking you have to consume tons and tons of fresh tomatoes to enjoy any health benefits.
+Now, you probably think you have to consume tons and tons of fresh tomatoes to enjoy any health benefits.
 Not true.
-In one research study it was reported that people who ate tomatoes at least every other day had greater lung capacity.
+In one research study, it was reported that people who ate tomatoes every other day had higher lung capacity.
 And, the tomatoes don’t even have to be fresh!
 Again, research shows that the lycopene in tomatoes is more easily absorbed by the body if processed into ketchup, sauce and paste.
-So, not only are tomatoes a superfood, they’re an easy superfood to include in your diet.
+So, not only are tomatoes a superfood, they’re a natural superfood to include in your diet.

-Of course, fresh tomatoes are still beneficial, and packed with wonderful nutrients (not to mention delicious).
+Of course, fresh tomatoes are still beneficial and packed with excellent nutrients (not to mention delicious).
 Just remember the one rule of fresh tomatoes: don’t put them in the refrigerator.
-The refrigerator destroys not only the flavor, it also destroys the nutrients.
+The refrigerator destroys not only the flavor; it also destroys the nutrients.
 So, go ahead, do something good for your health tonight.
 Have a tomato.